wui-hong/tp/docs/UserGuide.md

 When an invalid command is input, an error message will be reflected at the output panel at the top of Spend N Split.
 The error message will vary depending on the type of error.

-* Execution error caused by invalid command format.
+* Execution errors caused by invalid command format.
 This occurs when the command word is recognised but there are missing parameters or parameters are not supported.
 The error message reflected